michaelkolesidis/scratch-bonanza-server/README.md

 ## Features

-Features a single API endpoint that returns an array of four values chosen randomly.
-The values and the probability of occurence are the following:
+The server offers a single API endpoint that returns an array of four values chosen randomly.

+Given the significance of security in the online gaming industry, where safeguarding fairness and integrity is paramount, to achieve secure random number generation, the server relies on the [Crypto](https://nodejs.org/api/crypto.html#crypto) module of Node.js.
+It is specifically designed to utilize cryptographic algorithms and system-level entropy sources, ensuring the production of random output that is suitable for cryptographic operations and resistant to various attacks.

+Since it is possible for Node.js to be built without including support for the `node:crypto` module, it is checked whether the module is available.
+If that is not the case, the service will fall back to using [Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) for generating random numbers.

+The values and the probability of occurrence are the following:

 | Value | Probability |
 | ----- | :---------: |